 Project: Play Kitchen DIY

-For my daughter’s first birthday I knew that I wanted to get her a play kitchen, but wasn’t crazy about most of the options out there (and the price tags that came with them) so I decided to “customize” the IKEA version and create my own little dream kitchen, complete with copper hardware, marble countertops and an amazing, botanical print wallpaper.
+For my daughter’s first birthday I knew that I wanted to get her a play kitchen, but wasn’t crazy about most of the options out there (and the price tags that came with them).
+So I decided to “customize” the IKEA version instead and create my own little dream kitchen, complete with copper hardware, marble countertops, and an amazing, botanical print wallpaper.

-The wrapping paper was my jumping off point for the color scheme, I actually walked it into the paint department of our neighborhood art supply store to select the colors and walked out with this beautiful metallic rose gold and matte blue, which was bright enough to pop against the wood and white, while still being muted enough to compliment the wallpaper.
+The wrapping paper was my jumping off point for the color scheme.
+I actually walked it into the paint department of our neighborhood art supply store to select the colors and walked out with this beautiful metallic rose gold and matte blue, which was bright enough to pop against the wood and white, while still being muted enough to complement the wallpaper.

 My first step was to build the kitchen so that I could get a sense of which portions I wanted to paint and which to leave as is, then mark it out on the wood.
 Feel free to skip this step if you try this project yourself.
 Think of it as me doing the legwork for you and save yourself the trouble of building a piece of Ikea furniture, twice.

 Next, I sprayed all of the “hardware” with the rose gold paint, doing thin layers and making sure to cover every angle.
 I got good coverage from about two coats.

 For the blue accent, I painted the strip of fiberboard just below the countertop, the back of the top cabinet, and the lower cabinet’s interior shelf.
 It was a subtle way to incorporate the color and give the look some depth.
 (Can you tell that I take this way to seriously?)
 I applied a couple of coats to each side until I had even coverage.
 It took forever to complete because for the better part of a week we had intermittent rain showers and I kept having to run out and haul it back inside while still damp.